 Wow, just back from another great challenge: mountain biking coast to coast across the Highlands and mountains of Scotland.
-Marc-Antoine and I met our team (predetermined) at the train station in Aberdeen Saturday morning 22nd August at 11 AM.
+Marc-Antoine Laporte and I met our team (predetermined) at the train station in Aberdeen Saturday morning 22nd August at 11 AM.
 Our guide Mark Cox from Wilderness Scotland got us sorted out and shuttled the group just out of town to a lighthouse and huge red ‘foghorn’ above the lapping waves of the North Sea to begin our adventure across hills and mountains, single track and double, bog, river beds, glacier valleys, rock, root, sand and shrub, and some connecting roads, to the most western point on the mainland of Britain; Ardnamurchan Point.

-Day 1 we followed the Royal Deeside, the route of the old railway line built for Queen Victoria.
+Day 1 we followed Royal Deeside, the route of the old railway line built for Queen Victoria.
 We then climbed up into the hills and descended some decent singletrack to Glen Tanar, and on to the village of Dinnet just inside Cairngorms National Park (64km).

 Day 2 we started on some cool singletrack on the Deeside through birch and pine forest.
 From Ballater, the route climbs into the heart of the Cairngorms and through Glens Gairn and Avon.
 This is a beautiful wild country and we continued climbing to Tomintoul, the highest village in the Highlands (60km).

-Finally we pushed on following the coastline and eventually went inland climbing and descending through some villages on road to an epic finish at Ardnamurchan Point – the most westerly point on the UK mainland.
+Finally, we pushed on following the coastline and eventually went inland climbing and descending through some villages on road to an epic finish at Ardnamurchan Point – the most westerly point on the UK mainland.

 A vital part of any challenge or expedition is the team – or more specifically the team dynamic.
-Over the years I have experienced many different types of teams and of durations of 2 to 65 days.
+Over the years I have experienced many different types of teams and of durations from 2 to 65 days.
 When a team gels it is magic.
 It is fun, inspiring, and productive.

 Team:Guide and mentor extraordinaire Mark Cox; Mark Leadbitter, New Zealand; Marc-Antoine Laporte, Canada; Shelagh Munday, Scotland; Jose Luis Fernandez, Spain; Max Cadonna, Italy; William Neville, England; Craig Little, Scotland; Theodore Fairhurst, Canada.

-Back-up, bike repair and support: Paul McCaffrey
+Back-up bike repair and support: Paul McCaffrey

 Wilderness Scotland organized and delivered an excellent program managing logistics to a tee.
 Cheers.